10Nates/ollama-autocoder/README.md

 - Ollama must be serving on the API endpoint applied in settings
   - For installation of Ollama, visit [ollama.ai](https://ollama.ai)
 - Ollama must have the model applied in settings installed.
-- For fastest results, an Nvidia GPU or Apple Silicon is recommended.
-CPU still works on small models.

 ## How to Use